FRESHMAN SCHOLARSHIPS (awarded by Archbishop Spalding High School)

 The William J. O'Brien, Jr. Memorial Catholic High School Scholarship - Three grants of $1,500 per year for up to four years wil be awarded.
 Open to Catholic students officially accepted at (or students at) accredited Catholic High Schools in the jurisdiction of the Maryland State Knights of Columbus.
 Eligibility is open to Catholic students who are residents of the state of Maryland, and to children and grandchildren of a member of a Knights of Columbus council within the jurisdiction of Maryland.
 Applications are judged on academic excellence, personal qualifications, and financial need.

-Upper Class Scholarship Forms are available online, on this website page, every year on the 1st of February.
-Applications are due to the President's Office on or before Friday, March 1, 2013.
+Upper Class Scholarship Forms are available online, on this website page, every year on the 1st of October.
+Applications are due to the President's Office on or before Friday, January 22, 2016.
 Some of the Scholarships listed below are not offered every year.
-Please click here to view the Upperclass Scholarship Forms for 2013-2014.
+Please click here to view the Upperclass Scholarship Forms for the 2016-2017 school year.

 Alumni Association Scholarship year